These buzzwords can kill your CV…

 When the digital recruitment specialists at clockworkTalent help a job seeker find their perfect career step, we initially take a good long look at the CV.
-We’ve already published a number of posts dedicated to explaining how you can best layout a CV, how to optimise your CV and moving forward we’ve also written about what to do and not to do at an interview.

-For us, we regularly see a whole plethora of over-used (or abused) words which get included in a personal profile.
+For us, we regularly see a whole plethora of over-used (or abused) words that get included in a personal profile.
 My guess is that people have heard of them or read them and therefore think they’re good to drop into their CV… but they have much less impact than you would hope.

 Personal profiles should, ideally, be no longer than a couple of punchy paragraphs which gives the reader a quick insight into who the job seeker is.